 Comfort goes hand in hand with safety.
 Performing a Combustion Analysis During Heating Maintenance is essential and by making sure everything is working properly guarantees the health of your heating system and the safety of your home or building and further ensures that your heating system remains in tip-top shape!

-Gas fueled heating systems rely on combustion to deliver heat.
+Gas fuelled heating systems like a home furnace rely on combustion to deliver heat.
 Combustion efficiency is the measure of how well the fuel is being utilized in the combustion process.
 The safe and efficient operation of gas equipment requires the correct mixture of fuel and air to work properly.
 An efficient heating system delivers heat while being primed to consistently and safely do so.
 This is where the importance of combustion analysis plays a role.

 Combustion analysis gives you a reading of the heat exchanger in your furnace, boiler room, or heating system to help you identify if it is working properly.
 Trained technicians are able to read combustion analysis results using a combustion analyzer––the tool used to identify whether proper combustion is taking place and that the levels of combustion fall within the safe limits.